microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/day2/esu/_index.md

   - _`windowsAdminUsername`_: Windows admin username for your Azure VM.
   - _`windowsAdminPassword`_: password for the Windows admin username.
   - _`deployBastion`_: whether or not you'd like to deploy Azure Bastion to access the Azure VM.
 Values can be "true" or "false"
   - _`esu`_: this parameter will allow you to control what VMs will be deployed.
-It can be:
+It can be either:
     - _`ws`_: to only deploy a Windows Server 2012 R2 VM that will be registered as an Arc-enabled server.
     - _`sql`_: to only deploy a SQL Server 2012 Standard Edition VM that will be registered as an Arc-enabled SQL Server.
     - _`both`_: to deploy both a Windows Server 2012 R2 VM and a SQL Server 2012 Standard Edition VM that will be Arc-enabled.